stormid/storm-scaffold/README.md

 ####gulp start

-Builds everything from the ground up, watches for changes and rebulds aas refreshes
+Builds everything from the ground up, watches for changes and rebuilds as refreshes

 ####gulp